Alpine skiing: History

 The term "slalom" is from Norwegian dialects slalåm meaning a trail (låm) on a slope (sla).
 In Telemark in the 1800s, the steeper and more difficult trails were called ville låmir (wild trails).
 Skiing competitions in Telemark often began on a steep mountain, continued along a logging-slides (tømmerslepe) and were completed with a sharp turn (Telemark turn) on a field or frozen lake.
 This type of competition used the natural and typical terrain in Telemark.
 Some races were on "bumpy courses" (kneikelåm) and sometimes included "steep jumps" (sprøytehopp) for difficulty.
 The first known slalom competitions were presumably held in Telemark around 1870 in conjunction with ski jumping competitions, involving the same athletes and on slopes next to the ski jump.
 Husebyrennet from 1886 included svingrenn (turning competition on hills), the term slalåm had not been introduced at that time.
 Slalom was first used at a skiing competition in Sonnenberg in 1906.
 Two to three decades later, the sport spread to the rest of Europe and the US.
-The first slalom ski competition occurred in Mürren, Switzerland in 1922.
+The first slalom ski competition occurred in Mürren, Switzerland in 1922 with rules invented by Arnold Lunn.